aijaz/blog/content/posts/2010/2010-01-26-why-text-editors-matter.markdown

----
 comments: false
 date: '2010-01-26 22:46:17'
 slug: why-text-editors-matter
 title: Why Text Editors Matter
-Category:
-- Computers
+Category: Computers
-tags:
-- Editors
-- Efficiency
-- Emacs
-- Productivity
-- VI
----
+Tags: Editors, Efficiency, Emacs, Productivity, VI

 As of this past weekend it's been fifteen years since I started my career as a software developer.
 With the exception of a few months here and there, I've